zine-eddine303/obsidian-notes/Study Notes/IELTS/Writing/Task 2/How to rephrase a question.md

 In the classroom = in class, teaching

-In the near future, AI will take the role of teachers.
+In the near future, AI will take the role of teachers in class.